Finding you a great match is the really exciting part for us – it’s where the magic happens!

 Amazingly enough Sarah and Anna were an almost perfect physical match, and Anna’s ‘autobiography’ mirrored much of what Sarah had already said.
 Anna went on to become an egg donor and Sarah now has the child she longed for!
 It really can and does happen like that.

 What information will I be given about the person I am helping?

-Choosing to donate to an individual (albeit anonymously) and not to a general bank makes this a very personal donation.
-It is therefore quite understandable that you would like to know as much as possible about the people you are donating your eggs to and why they need your help.
-On the other hand you may not want to know anything at all and that too is absolutely fine.
+Choosing to donate to a matched person, rather than to a general egg bank, makes this a very personal donation.
+It is therefore quite understandable that you would like to know as much as possible about the people you are donating eggs to, and why they need your help.
+On the other hand, you may not want to know anything at all and that is absolutely fine.

-Exactly how much information can be disclosed will be down to the couple you will be helping – and of course down to how much you feel you would like to know.
-We will manage the initial exchange and pass on as much non-identifying information as we can.
+Exactly how much information can be disclosed will be down to whoever you will be helping – and, of course, down to how much you feel you would like to know.
+We will pass on as much non-identifying information as we can.
 This might include their approximate ages, what they do, why they need your help and how long they have been trying for a baby.